nuitrcs/intro_to_SQL/intro_sql.md

 SELECT * from patients; -- another single line comment
 ```

+### Exercise

+Take a look at the schema of the database.
+Think about a query that you would like to be able to make at the end of this workshop.
+Write down that query and the steps that you think you would need to take using a comment.

 ## `SELECT`

 Select is the command we use most often in SQL.
 It lets us select data (specified rows and columns) from one or more tables.
 Columns are selected by name, rows are selected with conditional statements (values of a particular column meeting some criteria).